Threetwosevensixseven/zx-spectrum/README.md

 ```
 Theme Name: zx-spectrum
 Text Domain: zx-spectrum
 Description: Simple and lightweight responsive theme in the style of the good old ZX Spectrum.
-The search box has been modified - just type and press Return to search - classic blinking cursor included!
+  The search box has been modified - just type and press Return to search.
+  Classic blinking cursor included!
 Author: Threetwosevensixseven
 Version: 1.0
 Tags: white, light, two-columns, one-column, right-sidebar, fixed-width, custom-menu, responsive